The products included here may contain affiliate links.

 Whether you’re travelling, burning the candle at both ends, or juggling young children and working life, your eyes are first to give away the signs of fatigue.
-Here, top makeup artist and co-host of podcast Life and Lipstick Lisa Potter-Dixon shares how to hide tired eyes.
-Lisa tells us her secrets to looking bright-eyed and bushy-tailed fast.
+Here, top makeup artist Lisa Potter-Dixon shares how to hide tired eyes as well as her secrets to looking bright-eyed and bushy-tailed fast.

 Lisa loves an eye mask for keeping the skin around the eyes hydrated, ‘In fact,’ she says, “If I’m travelling I tend to do a whole skincare routine on a plane.
 Your eyes can become super puffy under flying conditions so applying hydrating eye masks every 5 hours will prevent this.”
 Her all-time favourites are 111 Skin Celestial Black Diamond Eye Masks and the Elemis Pro Collagen Hydra Gel Eye Masks.
 “Both are super hydrating and cooling, and will keep your eye area looking refreshed and smooth,” she says.